 Revoke a key

-Revoke a single key with DELETE /v1/gateway/groups/{group_id}/api_keys/{api_key_prefix}.
+Revoke a key to cut off a single credential, for example when a customer rotates out or a key leaks.
 Other keys under the same group are unaffected.

 curl --request DELETE \